sreedeepEK/sreedeepEK/README.md

-From raw data to real answers. previously @Logitech!
+From raw data to real answers | Previously @Logitech